osgeonepal/osgeonepal.github.io/docs/Events/2024_community_meetup.md

 ## OSGeo Nepal Community Meetup

-## Date :
+## Date:
-Date is not fixed yet , We aim to have at least one physical community meetup in 2024
+The date is not fixed yet, We aim to have at least one physical community meetup in 2024

-## Description :
+## Description:

-OSGeo Nepal community meetup has main two objectives :
-- Bring all geospatial tech enthusiastics in one place
-- Strengthen community projects
+This event is designed to bring together open-source geospatial tech enthusiasts of Nepal to contribute to community projects, strengthen connections, share ideas, and motivate each other to keep going.

+Our events include activities such as:

+- **Community Showcase & Mapping Party:**

+  To discover existing geospatial open source projects within and related initiatives.
+We plan to organize a mapping party to keep building our mapping strength in OpenStreetMap

+- **Open Mic and Community Sprint:**

+  Showcase the existing best practices while helping fellow members get started.
+We aim to conduct a community sprint to maintain/start community projects on a broader level

+- **Networking opportunities:**

+  Connect with individuals with the same mindset and explore potential collaborations

-- Interactive Workshops
+- **Interactive Workshops:**

-TBD
+  Participate in hands-on-workshops that promote skill-sharing and promote collaboration

+Note: This description and event plan is subject to change

+## Location:

+**Pokhara** and **Kathmandu** are the proposed locations.
+We will decide based on the logistics, funding, and discussions.

+## Target Audience:

+Open source geospatial tech enthusiastic within Nepal

+## Expected Number of people

+50

+## Collaboration

+- **NGES:** Nepal Geomatics Engineering Society (NGES)